 - b.
 That no race information is available - 6.
-Code as 01 (White) when - c.
-The race is described as White or Caucasian regardless of place of birth - d.
-There is a statement that the patient is Hispanic or Latino(a) and no further information is available
+Code as 01 (White) when - a.
+The race is described as White or Caucasian regardless of place of birth - b.
+There is a statement that the patient is Hispanic or Latino(a) and no further information is available - i.
+A person of Spanish origin may be any race; however, for coding race when there is no further information other than "Hispanic" or "Latino(a)," assign race as White as a last resort instead of coding unknown.

 Example: Sabrina Fitzsimmons is a Latina.
+No further information is available.
 Code race as 01 (White).